jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 investigations conducted by reporters from a major U.S. daily paper.
-This work also resulted thus far in two technical advisories associated with pasteboard data leakage vulnerabilities:Technical Advisory Shop app sends pasteboard datato Shopifys serversTechnical Advisory ParcelTrack sends all pasteboarddata to ParcelTracks servers on startupIn June 2021, Nick Galloway published iOS UserEnrollment and Trusted Certificates.
+This work also resulted thus far in two technical advisories associated with pasteboard data leakage vulnerabilities:
+Technical Advisory Shop app sends pasteboard data to Shopifys servers
+Technical Advisory ParcelTrack sends all pasteboard data to ParcelTracks servers on startup
+In June 2021, Nick Galloway published iOS User Enrollment and Trusted Certificates.
 This research involved a study of MDM (mobile device management) on iOS 13, specifically finding that the User Enrollment MDM option added with iOS 13 does not restrict MDM\-